Chair: Michael Hawkins

 In 1941, publisher Henry R. Luce declared the twentieth century to be “The American Century.”
 This course examines the degree to which Luce’s label squares with a global-historical analysis of the major events, movements, and figures of the century that just passed, where the roots of many of today's most challenging issues are to be found.
 P: One Critical Issues in Human Inquiry course or HRS 100 or HRS 101.

 HIS 276.
-Asia and the World: Global Perspective.
+Global Perspectives in History: Asia and the World.
 3 credits.

 This course is designed to introduce students to prominent concepts, themes, and narratives concerning Asia’s global history.
 Though the course is by no means exhaustive, students can expect to look closely at East, Southeast, and South Asian culture and history with a particular emphasis on patterns of global interaction, cultural change, historical development, and a deep interrogation of the social categories that shape our shared global past.
 P: Successful completion of a Critical Issues in Human Inquiry class or HRS 100 or HRS 101.